 English

 After marriage, Torvald got sick badly, and his life was in danger.
-Nora does not have such amount of money to save his husband’s life.
-So, she decides to lend money from a person who is a friend of Torvald.
+Nora does not have such an amount of money to save his husband’s life.
+So, she decides to lend money to a person who is a friend of Torvald.
 His name is Krogstad, and he lent money to Nora.
 Later on, Nora moved to Italy for the treatment of his husband and successfully saved his husband’s life.
 The married couple returned happily and started their life together.

 SEARCH